 Note: Weekend deliveries are not possible.
 If you have peculiar delivery circumstances, talk to us to discuss.
 I am sure we can work together and come to a solution for you.

 A) She Shed recommends you check with your local Council requirements as these can vary from area to area.
 However, for most places consents aren’t required for buildings under 10m2.

 This was taken from the Auckland City Council

 You will not need a building consent to add an accessory building to your property, like a sleepout, garden shed, granny flat or cabin, provided the building

 If your accessory building is more than 10 square metres in floor area, or is close to other buildings or fences, you may also need a resource consent, depending on the rules in the applicable District Plan

 Note the floor area of an accessory building is included in any calculations of maximum permitted building coverage for your whole site under the planning rules.

 This is written to the best knowledge and research of the writer.
 SheShed and Homelandz take no responsibility for misguided, misused information.
 This is correct at the date written and it is instructed that all purchasers of sheds do their own investigation to what consents apply in their local council.

-If you wish to assemble yourself, we recommend a builder or a home handyman with sound building knowledge / Trade skills put these up.
+If you wish to assemble yourself, we recommend a home handyman with sound building knowledge / Trade skills put these up.
 They come with clear building instructions with photos as well as a video showing 2 x tradesman installing a shed.
 It is quicker and easier with 2 people.

 It is advisable to put on a dry surface but if it’s going in a wet mouldy area it would be advisable to put building paper over top of the treated bearers between the floor board joists.
 Bitumen building paper can be purchased from most building hardware stores, this is not supplied with the kitset